 Flexible Declaration Program

-In a flexible declaration program, students spend the first few semesters in college taking classes that meet the basic requirements while at the same time exploring potential majors.
+In a flexible declaration program, students spend the first few semesters in college taking classes that meet the basic requirements while at the same time exploring and picking potential majors.

 Freshmen Declaration Expected